kyunwang/real-time-web-project/readme.md

 **Added**
 - Add tracks to a public playlist
 - See the playlist updating live in public rooms
+- Edit playlists (As the room owner only) e.g. deleting tracks
+- Ability to add rooms with your spotify playlist as base (You must be logged in)

 **To be added**
-- Edit playlists (As the room owner only) e.g. deleting tracks
-- Listening to music in public rooms
+- Listening to music in rooms
-- Creating Public/Private rooms
+- Creating Private rooms

 # API